 Also, the European markets are somewhat more 'command' than the US economic policy permits.

 Every Great Economist Has Their Own Economic Theory

 As we mentioned above, there is a wide range of economic theories in existence.
 However, if you want to study the most influential or widely-supported economic theories, try reading the key theories of major economists.

-The key tenet of Keynesian economics was the idea that the government should involve itself in the running of a capitalist economy.
+The key tenet of Keynesian economics was that the government should involve itself in running a capitalist economy.

-Specifically, Keynes argued that governments should spend more during times of economic downturn in order to stabilise the economy and raise demand for goods and services.
+Keynes argued that governments should spend more during economic downturns to stabilise the economy and raise demand for goods and services.
 Doing so helps to sustain the economy in the short term and allows it to grow once the crisis has passed.

-The Keynesian model revolves around the idea that, if the central bank had oversight and control of local banks, the depression could have been avoided.
+The Keynesian model revolves around the idea that, if the central bank has oversight and control of local banks, recessions/depressions can be avoided.

 In times of slowing economy, the government must run deficits in order to keep people employed because private sector businesses cannot be counted on to invest enough in production to keep the economy afloat.